-With debt factoring, the business could sell the majority of its invoices (e.g. 90%) to a factoring company for an immediate cash payment.
-This would give the business £18,000 to work with.
-The debt factoring company will then attempt to collect the invoice payment from the customers and will send the remaining value of the invoice to the business, less a fee.
-In this example, if the factoring company charged 3%, the business would get back a further £1,400 meaning that they only paid £600 to the factoring provider.
+The debt factoring company will subsequently attempt to collect the invoice payment from the customers, sending the remaining value of the invoice to the business, less a fee.
+In this example, if the factoring company charged 3%, the business would receive a further £1,400 meaning that they only paid £600 to the factoring provider.

-Debt factoring is often viewed as a viable way of improving a business’s financial outlook.
-By using debt factoring against outstanding invoices, you’ll receive money from the factor immediately and won’t have to wait around for your customers to pay.
-Despite this, the process doesn’t come without its pitfalls.
-Below we summarise the major advantages and disadvantages of debt factoring.
+Debt factoring can be viewed as a viable way of improving your financial outlook.
+By using debt factoring against outstanding invoices, you’ll receive money from the debt factoring company immediately, so you won’t have to wait for your customers to pay.
+However, there are some disadvantages to debt factoring, which we've summarised below alongside the advantages.

-Quick access to cash when you need it, with money usually hitting your business account with just 24 to 48 hours of submitting invoices for factoring.
+Your business gets quick access to cash when you need it.
+Typically, money will arrive in your business account between 24 and 48 hours after submitting your invoices.

-Improved cash flow, as you no longer need to wait for your customers to make payment.
-You can put the money straight back into the business almost immediately.
+You can improve your business cash flow, as you no longer need to wait for your customers to pay.
+This allows you to put funds back into the business almost immediately.

-Protection against bad debts, if you opt for non-recourse factoring.
-This means that if your customer becomes insolvent during the factoring period, your business won’t shoulder the cost.
+You can protect your business against bad debts if you opt for non-recourse factoring.
+This means that if your customer becomes insolvent during the factoring period, your business doesn’t have to shoulder the cost.

-Your business can benefit from a simpler collections process, whereby the debt factoring company takes responsibility for collecting invoices as they fall due, you can focus on growing your business.
+Your business can benefit from a simpler collections process.
+Because the debt factoring company takes responsibility for collecting invoices as they fall due, you can focus on growing your business.

-To be eligible for debt factoring and other forms of invoice financing, your business will need to meet a number of criteria:
+To be eligible for debt factoring and other forms of invoice financing, your business will need to meet the following criteria:

 If your company meets these criteria, you may be eligible for debt factoring.
-To find out more, and to compare the alternatives, visit our quick and easy invoice finance comparison page.
+To find out more, simply click the link below to quickly and easily compare current offers.